-“Children move on from Prior Park Prep School as capable, compassionate, healthy, responsible, confident and independent minded young people.”
+“Children move on from Cricklade Manor Prep as capable, compassionate, healthy, responsible, confident and independent minded young people.”

 Our role as educators goes beyond the academic and we take seriously our responsibility to help develop the pupils’ spiritual, moral, cultural, mental and physical development.
 We prepare pupils for the opportunities, responsibilities and experiences of later life.